varnica-sharma/Intermittent-Demand-Forecasting/README.md

 - Feature engineering for external factor integration
 - Statistical hypothesis testing and model comparison
 - Real-world application to retail inventory management

-## 📧 Contact & Contributions

-Feel free to open issues or submit pull requests for improvements!

-## 📜 License

-This project is open source and available for educational purposes.

-## 🙏 Acknowledgments

-- **Kaggle** for hosting the competition and providing the platform
-- **Corporación Favorita** for sponsoring and sharing the dataset
-- Time Series Analysis course instructors and peers for guidance

 ---

 **Note**: This is an academic project for learning purposes.
 The dataset and methods are based on real-world retail scenarios but results should be validated before production use.